GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

    Simulation result of fracture slip

-The figure below shows the comparisons between the numerical predictions (marks) and the corresponding analytical solutions (solid curves) with respect to the distributions of normal traction (:math:`t_N`) and slip (:math:`g_T`) on the fracture surface.
-One can observe that the numerical results and analytical solutions are nearly identical.
+The figure below shows a comparison between the numerical predictions (marks) and the corresponding analytical solutions (solid curves) for the normal traction (:math:`t_N`) and slip (:math:`g_T`) distributions on the fracture surface.
+One can observe that the numerical results obtained by GEOSX and the analytical solutions are nearly identical.